-Protect Your Credit Repair Business Against Identity Theft and Internet Scams
+Safeguard Your Business: Prevent Identity Theft and Internet Scam

 According to the Department of Homeland Security (DHS), roughly half of American adults (110 million) had their personal information exposed by cybercriminals in 2015 alone; two-thirds of Americans (65%) who use the Internet received at least one online scam offer during 2013; and identity theft has been at the top of the Federal Trade Commission’s Top Consumer Complains list for 15 years in a row.

 To help protect your credit repair business against online threats, here’s a list of common Internet frauds from the Federal Trade Commission, as relayed by the DHS:

 Identity theft is the legal use of someone else’s personal information in order to obtain money or credit.
 If you find a bill for a product or service you didn’t purchase or discover a bank account withdrawal you didn’t make, you may have become a victim of identity theft.

 These attacks use legitimate-looking emails or malicious websites to collect personal and financial information or infect your machine with malware and viruses.

 Imposter scams occur when you receive an email or a call from someone you may trust requesting that you wire them money to pay taxes or fees or to help someone you care about.